 Completing a standard pre-travel check on the vehicle and informing the Travel Desk of any concerns.

 If you are not present when the vehicle is delivered, then the check must be done before you start your journey.
 Note and take pictures of any damage to the vehicle.
-Contact Fleet Admin and the hire company branch; all details can be found on your booking reference.
+Contact Operational Support Admin and the hire company branch; all details can be found on your booking reference.

 The Trust remains responsible for the condition of the vehicle for 4 business hours after rental termination or up until the vehicle is collected whichever is earlier.

-Reporting any accident damage to the Fleet Admin Team and EP as soon as possible.
+Reporting any accident damage to the Operational Support Admin Team and EP as soon as possible.
 In the event of hospitalisation or similar this must be completed by the line manager or colleague.

 If the vehicle is un-drivable the EP should provide a replacement within 4 business hours.